maargenton/go-cli/README.md

 arguments appearing either before or after the delimiter are assigned to positional arguments first, then to the remaining arguments variable.

-Non-option arguments generate an error if there is not a field to capture them in the command options struct.
+Non-option arguments generate an error if there is no field to capture them in the command options struct.

 ### Limitation